Vertco/KatanaForNinjaOne/README.md

 ---

-# Trigger for NinjaOne
+# Trigger+ for NinjaOne
 This repository houses the Trigger for NinjaOne Chromium extension.

 With this extension you can add a button to the [NinjaOne](https://www.ninjaone.com/) UI that sends the current device to a selected endpoint.
 From there you can integrate it into any program you want.
-Below we'll show you how to run an action in Microsoft Power Automate for example.
+In the [Guides section](https://github.com/Vertco/TriggerForNinjaOne/edit/main/README.md#guides) we'll show you how to run an action in Microsoft Power Automate for example.

+Since version 0.9.0 it also includes an option to enable dark theme in NinjaOne.
+This will invert the colors on the page while keeping the colors as close as possible to the original.

 The extension is available in the [Microsoft Edge Add-on store](https://microsoftedge.microsoft.com/addons/detail/trigger-for-ninjaone/elakkmlooholefhpllcioobeepoombdn) and in the [Google Chrome webstore](https://chrome.google.com/webstore/detail/trigger-for-ninjaone/jlkhefmehegjclbdmipbedombllgmgpd).